NAVANEETHELITE/Document_Q_and_A-Groq_LLM/readme.md

 ## DESCRIPTION

 This Q&A application leverages Langchain, Groq, Hugging Face, and Streamlit to provide intelligent document-based question answering.
-Users can upload PDF files, and the application uses retrieval-augmented generation (RAG) to answer user queries based on the uploaded document and the context of conversations along with history.
+Users can upload PDF files, and the application uses RAG to answer the user queries based on the attachment.

 ## TOOLS AND MODELS